The small space houses a collection that has spanned the globe and flown to the Moon.

 The Smithsonian’s National Air and Space Museum is one of the most popular attractions in Washington, D.C.
 More than 3 million people visited the Museum in 2019, the last calendar year before lockdown.

 I’ve toured the Museum many times, with local friends or guests from out of town.
-Once I attended a state-society Inaugural Ball there, juggling my glass of wine and butter plate of hors d’oeuvres, as my gentleman friend and I walked amid some of the Museum’s extraordinary artifacts, including:
+Once I attended a state-society Inaugural Ball there, juggling my glass of wine and butter plate of hors d’oeuvres, as my gentleman friend and I walked amid the Museum’s extraordinary displays of authentic air- and spacecraft and related artifacts.

 This post contains affiliate links.
 For more information, click here.

-- the Wright Flyer, in which Orville made the first sustained (12 seconds) manned airplane flight, while his brother Wilbur watched, on December 17, 1903, at Kill Devil Hills, North Carolina
+The Wright Brothers & the Invention of the Aerial Age celebrates the inspiring story of the determined men who invented the modern airplane.
+It houses one of the most extraordinary items in the Museum, the Wright Flyer, in which Orville made the first sustained (12 seconds) manned airplane flight, while his brother Wilbur watched, on December 17, 1903, at Kill Devil Hills, North Carolina.

 There is also a planetarium showing short space-related documentaries.